Iyanumanuel/Tableau-embedded/README.md

 2.Having the Tableau dashboard content published that you want to embed.
 For testing, you can use any dashboard published to Tableau Server / Tableau Online.

 3.Python 3 installed.
 Check to see if Python 3 is already installed by typing 'python' or 'python3' into your command line.
+Spin up the python server using python3 -m http.server